balassy/star-wars-macro-keyboard/README.md

 ### Printing

-The printable models are available on Thingiverse (link coming soon).
-I designed the model in Fusion 360 and published both the source files and exported them in STEP format so you can customize it to your needs.
+**The 3D printable models are available on [Thingiverse](https://www.thingiverse.com/thing:4647245).** I designed the model in Fusion 360 and published both the source files and exported them in STEP format so you can customize it to your needs.

-No parts require supports, but you will to rotate some parts upside down and lay the case bottom part to the print bed.
+No parts require supports, but you have to rotate some parts upside down and lay the case bottom part to the print bed.

 You can print most parts with 0.3mm layer height, but I recommend printing the data port outer rims and the case bottom with 0.2mm.
 Because the parts are designed to snap fit to each other make sure your first layer width is dialed in correctly or configure [elephant foot compensation](https://help.prusa3d.com/en/article/elephant-foot-compensation_114487).